kawu/hhu-dl-materials-2020/tensors/README.md

 but we will not need this functionality today.
 -->

-**IMPORTANT**:  You need to combine existing tensors to create new a new one?
+**WARNING**:  You need to combine existing tensors to create new a new one?
-Do not use `torch.tensor`, consider [stacking](https://pytorch.org/docs/1.6.0/generated/torch.stack.html?highlight=stack#torch.stack)
+Do not use `torch.tensor`, try [stacking](https://pytorch.org/docs/1.6.0/generated/torch.stack.html?highlight=stack#torch.stack)
 or
 [concatenation](https://pytorch.org/docs/1.6.0/generated/torch.cat.html?highlight=cat#torch.cat)